roguehashrate/rogue-alpine-setup/README.md

   <img src="/assets/logo.png" alt="Logo" width="300"/>
 </p>

-A post-install script that transforms a fresh Alpine Linux system into a modern GNOME desktop — complete with audio, Bluetooth, Flatpak, and GUI-based network management.
+A post-install script that gets your fresh Alpine Linux system into a GNOME desktop — giving a "Just works" experiance.

 > ⚠️ This is intended to be run **after completing `setup-alpine`** on a new Alpine installation.